MOClim/UCCDA/README.md

 1. Collecting station data
-2. Merge all files into one file per station at each year
+2. Merge all files into one file per station each year
-3. QC/QA of hourly temperautre data
+3. QC/QA of hourly temperature data
 4. Visualization